Mount Road, Sunderland, Tyne And Wear SR4 7QF

 Proud to learn, proud to achieve

-School will be closed on Friday 25th October 2019 for INSET DAY.
+School will be closed from 1.:30 pm on Friday 20th December 2019 for the holidays.

 Please see our calendar for school dates.